bflannery/magic-pixel/serverless/README.md

 ## Source

-Source is hosted on GitLab in a private repo [bflannery/magic-pixel](https://github.com/bflannery/magic-pixel)
+Source is hosted on Github in a private repo [bflannery/magic-pixel](https://github.com/bflannery/magic-pixel)

 ## Technology